xxfoundation/elixxir-crypto/README.md

 `e2e` contains functions used in the end-to-end encryption algorithm, including the end-to-end key rotation.

 `forward` derives new keys within the cyclic group from salts and a base key.
+//TODO: Remove? now called cmix along with messaging?

 `hash` includes a general-purpose hashing algorithm, blake2b, that should be suitable for most of our needs.
 It also includes functions to calculate an HMAC.

-`id` includes a type for user IDs.
-Right now, user IDs are 256 bits long.
-This is a candidate for inclusion in the new `primitives` repo.

-`messaging` is currently for managing keys and salts for communication between clients.
+`messaging` is currently for managing keys and salts for communication between clients. //TODO: call `cmix`? merge w/ `forward`?

 `shuffle` has a Fisher-Yates shuffle algorithm that we use for mixing the slots in our Permute phases.

-`verification` contains a MIC algorithm that we currently use to prevent men in the middle from tampering with the message while it's in the middle of being sent through the network.
+`verification` contains a MIC algorithm that we currently use to prevent men in the middle from tampering with the message while it's in the middle of being sent through the network. //TODO remove?